webvpro/playcypher-json-md-playground/markdown/CSRD/Abilities/Reload.md

 - Ability/Cost/1
 - Ability/Tier/Low
 - Ability/Pool/Speed
-- Ability/Categories/META
+- Ability/Categories/Meta
 ---

 ## Reload
+>1+  Speed

 When using a weapon that normally requires an action to reload, such as a heavy crossbow, you can reload and fire (or fire and reload) in the same action.
 Enabler.